 The most common treatments are:

-• Dental Crowns -A dental crown is a cap that is placed over the damaged tooth to restore its shape and strength.
+- Dental Crowns - A dental crown is a cap that is placed over the damaged tooth to restore its shape and strength.
 It is a standard treatment for teeth that have been cracked or broken as a result of Bruxism, and can also be used to prevent further damage.

-• Porcelain Veneers - If your teeth are severely discolored or damaged by grinding, porcelain veneers may be the answer.
+- Porcelain Veneers - If your teeth are severely discolored or damaged by grinding, porcelain veneers may be the answer.
 These thin shells of tooth-colored material are placed over the front surface of each tooth in order to give them a uniform appearance and protect against future grinding.

-• Dental Bonding -If your teeth have become chipped or nicked due to Bruxism, dental bonding can be used to restore them back to their original shape and size.
+- Dental Bonding - If your teeth have become chipped or nicked due to Bruxism, dental bonding can be used to restore them back to their original shape and size.
 Dental bonding is a simple procedure that requires just an hour for each tooth – but it should be considered only if the damage is relatively minor.

-• Teeth Grinding Guards - One of the best ways to prevent further damage from teeth grinding is to wear a teeth grinding night guard while you sleep.
+- Teeth Grinding Guards - One of the best ways to prevent further damage from teeth grinding is to wear a teeth grinding mouth guard while you sleep.
 A mouth guard for grinding teeth is a custom-made oral appliance that fits over your teeth and helps to keep them in alignment.
 It can be very effective in preventing pain, jaw disorders, and other health problems associated with teeth grinding.

 Shop Mouth Guard for Grinding Teeth With Remi